Should you install cameras in your taxi fleet? A look at the current debate in the UK

 Do you have to tell taxi insurance about a dash cam?

 As a taxi driver, having a dash cam installed in your vehicle can provide you with an extra layer of protection and peace of mind.
-Some insurance companies may require you to disclose the presence of a dash cam, while others may not.
+Some taxi insurance companies may require you to disclose the presence of a dash cam, while others may not.
 It's always a good idea to review your policy documents or contact your insurance provider directly to clarify their stance on this matter.
 By doing so, you can ensure that you are fully compliant with your insurance agreement and avoid any potential issues in the future.

 Do dash cameras record all the time?